neondatabase/neon/docs/rfcs/030-vectored-timeline-get.md

 For an example, see
 https://github.com/neondatabase/neon/blob/5c88213eaf1b1e29c610a078d0b380f69ed49a7e/pageserver/src/basebackup.rs#L281-L302.

-Each call must traverse the layer map to gather reconstruct data (`Timeline::get_reconstruct_data`) for the requested page number (`blknum` in the example).
+Each of these `Timeline::get` calls must traverse the layer map to gather reconstruct data (`Timeline::get_reconstruct_data`) for the requested page number (`blknum` in the example).
 For each layer visited by layer map traversal, we do a `DiskBtree` point lookup.
 If it's negative (no entry), we resume layer map traversal.
 If it's positive, we collect the result in our reconstruct data bag.
 If the reconstruct data bag contents suffice to reconstruct the page, we're done with `get_reconstruct_data` and move on to walredo.
 Otherwise, we resume layer map traversal.

-That is quite inefficient because:
+Doing this many `Timeline::get` calls is quite inefficient because:

 1. We do the layer map traversal repeatedly, even if, e.g., all the data sits in the same image layer at the bottom of the stack.
 2. We may visit many DiskBtree inner pages multiple times for point lookup of different keys.